 Full vaccinations are strongly encouraged – we follow the scientific consensus.
 However, as part of that, we know that due to our 100% outdoor setting, combined with daily health screenings, contact tracing, supervised hand washing and mask when necessary, the risk of disease transmission is negligible at Wolf Camp, so vaccination records are not required at day camps.
 We do require vaccination records at overnight camps so participants can be partnered according to the wishes of parents and participants.

-To register, use the PayPal system below which should show available dates and themes.
-Or go directly to PayPal and send a deposit to “firstname.lastname@example.org” for spaces listed as available, with a note on camper names, dates and theme choices, or send a check deposit payable to Wolf Camp, 1026 14th St. SW, Puyallup WA 98371, or call us anytime at 425-248-0253 ex 1 or ex 2 to register over the phone with a credit card.
+Returning Camp Families: Reserve spaces anytime by sending $100 per camp deposits via Zelle to “firstname.lastname@example.org” with a note on camper names, dates and theme choices, or call us anytime at 425-248-0253 ex 1 or ex 2 to register over the phone with a credit card.